wutali/nextjs-netlify-blog-template/README.md

 ### Styling pages by a customized theme

-All codes related to the blog are under [components](https://github.com/wutali/nextjs-netlify-blog-template/tree/master/src/components), [pages](https://github.com/wutali/nextjs-netlify-blog-template/tree/master/src/pages), and
+All source codes related to the blog are under [components](https://github.com/wutali/nextjs-netlify-blog-template/tree/master/src/components), [pages](https://github.com/wutali/nextjs-netlify-blog-template/tree/master/src/pages), and
 [layouts](https://github.com/wutali/nextjs-netlify-blog-template/tree/master/src/layouts) directory.
 You can modify it freely if you want to apply your design theme.
 All components use [styled-jsx](https://github.com/vercel/styled-jsx) and [css-modules](https://github.com/css-modules/css-modules) to define their styles, but you can choose any styling libraries for designing your theme.